mn-spawn/mn-spawn/README.md

 I'm currently in the final year of my CS degree and the first year of my AI masters at Oregon State University (Go Beavs!🦫).
 When I'm not attached to my laptop I am either rollerblading or traveling.

-💻 Right now I'm a: AI Research Intern/Student
+💻 Right now I'm a: AI Research Intern

 ----

-🔍 Click below for my Linkedin and Resume
+🔍 Click below for my Linkedin and resume

 <a href="/MadelineSpawnResume.pdf" download>
   <img align="left" alt="Download my resume" src="/resume.png" />